yoprst/backup/v4/performing-backups/index.md

 `config.rb` file, along with all of your _model_ files, and report any Errors or Warnings generated.
 This allows to you check your configuration files for syntax errors, as well as detecting other errors or warning such as the use of deprecated configuration settings.
-It is recommended that you run `backup check` whenever you update `backup`.
+It is recommended that you run `sliday_backup check` whenever you update `backup`.

-If your `config.rb` file is not in the default location of `~/Backup/config.rb`, use the `--config-file` argument to specify it's location.
+If your `config.rb` file is not in the default location of `~/SlidayBackup/config.rb`, use the `--config-file` argument to specify it's location.

-    $ backup check --config-file /path/to/config.rb
+    $ sliday_backup check --config-file /path/to/config.rb

-As a convenience, this check may also be performed by adding the `--check` option to your `backup perform` command, in which case the `trigger` specified will not be performed.
+As a convenience, this check may also be performed by adding the `--check` option to your `sliday_backup perform` command, in which case the `trigger` specified will not be performed.

-    $ backup perform --trigger my_backup --check
+    $ sliday_backup perform --trigger my_backup --check

 The result of this check will be output to the console only.
 Any [Logger][logging] configuration will be ignored.
 If the check is successful, this command will exit with status code `0`.
 If there